 However, false memories CAN occasionally occur.
 This is most likely to happen when someone we trust, such as a therapist, keeps suggesting some trauma (eg sexual abuse) must have happened.

 It is important to remember, though, that parents or carers will sometimes DENY or DOWNPLAY and MINIMIZE our traumatic experiences due to a sense of their own guilt.
 In other words, they may claim our traumatic memories are false when in fact they are not.

 Very traumatic memories may sometimes be REPRESSED (buried in the unconscious with no conscious access to them).
-In other words, we may forget that a trauma has happened/ this is a defence mechanism.
+In other words, we may forget that a trauma has happened/ this is a defense mechanism.
 Sometimes the buried memories can be brought back into consciousness (eg through psychotherapy) so that the brain may be allowed to process and work through the memories allowing a recovery process to get underway.

-TRAUMA, MEMORY AND THE BRAIN:
+TRAUMA, MEMORY, AND THE BRAIN: